Nisarg221B/Notes/Technical Learning Notes/Project QR/Design Doc.md

 ### Requirement

 - Should be mobile first design.
-- Each view of customer , admin and chefs shall be different with different level of access and update features.
+- Each view of customer , admin and chefs shall be different with different level of access and update features. there also has to be a super user which is in control of access of data collected by various restaurants and access to users(Restaurants)
 - Easy access to menu and checkout option - customers should not need to sign-in for placing an order. this will also arise the issue of cyber attacks which should be handled with hashing protocols or web-app should be made in such a way that orders shall not be placed outside the restaurants peripheral.
 - Should incorporate safe payment option with both online and cash support.
 - Data should be stored safely in a cloud server with oracle.